glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 ### Raw textures and sprites

-The RAW format (or simply raw; not an initialism) is a bitmap format used to store all the textures and sprites used by Dungeon Siege.
+The RAW format (or simply raw; not an acronym) is a bitmap format used to store all the textures and sprites used by Dungeon Siege.
 Raw textures are always stored inside Tank archives.
 This is a custom format, not directly related to other commercial formats with the `.raw` filename extension.